guoyang9/NCF/README.md

 Note that I use the two sub datasets provided by Xiangnan's [repo](https://github.com/hexiangnan/neural_collaborative_filtering/tree/master/Data).

-I utilized a factor number **32**, MLP layers **3**, epochs is **20**, and posted the results in the original paper and this implementation here.
+I randomly utilized a factor number **32**, MLP layers **3**, epochs is **20**, and posted the results in the original paper and this implementation here.
 There is one thing weird that the pre-training does not work very well here!
 I will check and correct this in further commits and just leave it in this place.
 BTW, any PR will be welcomed.
 He's keras [repo](https://github.com/hexiangnan/neural_collaborative_filtering):

 Models | MovieLens HR@10 | MovieLens NDCG@10 | Pinterest HR@10 | Pinterest NDCG@10